mscbuild/-e-commerce-app/README.md

 >📌 Note: When creating the Checkout Session earlier, you can add Metadata = new Dictionary<string, string> { { "order_id", order.Id.ToString() } } to the SessionCreateOptions.
 Stripe Checkout redirects users after payment, but the most secure way to confirm payment is by listening to Stripe’s server-side webhooks.

+### 🧪 3.
+Expose Localhost for Stripe Testing

+# ✅ Result

+1.Now your app will:

+2.Create Stripe Checkout sessions.

+3.Send users to Stripe to pay.

+4.Listen for successful payments via webhook.

+5.Automatically mark the order as “Paid” in your database.

+# 🖼️  Basic UI Components

+### 📄 Pages/Products.razor